 4) Don’t Get Emotional with your Trades –Get emotional with your friends and family, never with your trades

 5) Follow the Trend and Run Your Profits –Recognizing a chart pattern and following the trend is very important.
 Once you find a master trend, follow it, and run your profits by placing a wide stop-loss.

 6) Choose your partners wisely –Choosing the right Forex partners (brokers, signal providers, etc) is a factor distinguishing winners from losers in a high extend.

-7) Don’t Trade Intraday Instead be a Swing Trader –Anyone familiar with Forex Trading statistics know what I am talking about.
+7) Don’t Trade Intraday Instead be a Swing Trader –Anyone familiar with Forex Trading statistics knows what I am talking about.
 Most intraday traders lose instead Swing Traders (time horizon 1-5 days) can really prove successful traders in the long-run.